joesakkab/joesakkab/README.md

 - 👋 Hi, I’m @joesakkab
 - 👀 I’m interested in managerial sciences and engineering
-- 🌱 I’m currently learning managerial sciences in Uniersity of Waterloo
+- 🌱 I’m currently learning managerial sciences at University of Waterloo
 - 💞️ I’m looking to collaborate on projects that will help me learn more about programming.
-- 📫 How to reach me joesakkab@gmail.com is my email.
+- 📫 How to reach me sakkabjoseph@gmail.com is my email.

 <!---
 joesakkab/joesakkab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.